 Vulnerability is being open to pain, but it also opens the door for the blessing of intimacy.

 Dear friend who is reading these lines, I challenge you today to take your mask off and have the courage to be imperfect, the courage to love yourself, and the courage to let go of what you believe you should be so you can become what you really are.
 And how can you do it?
 By being authentic and asking for Heavenly help, and, if necessary, professional help.
-Besides, if you accept negative emotions, you will be on your way towards true intimacy with God and others.
+Besides, if you accept negative emotions, you will be on your way to true intimacy with God and others.

 Have you ever experienced the benefit of allowing vulnerability in your life, in your interpersonal relationships?
 What effect or changes did it make in your life?
 Share your answers with us in the comments section.
 God bless you.